 Prospective students in Year 12 and above have the opportunity to sample over 60 undergraduate programmes and work alongside academic staff and current students

-During Subject Insight Days students and staff visit University teaching facilities and take part in lectures, practical workshops and laboratory sessions.
+During Discovery Days students and staff visit University teaching facilities and take part in lectures, practical workshops and laboratory sessions.

 Gaining insight into the LJMU student experience

 Prospective students and their families have many opportunities to get a taste of student life and access the key information required to make an informed decision about their progression into higher education

 Along with school and college liaison activity the Outreach Team manage a wide variety of events, listed below, plus finance evenings for parents and informal chats for those 21+ who are returning to education.